gustavo-moura/path-planning/README.md

 # Genetic Algorithm Applied in UAV's Path Planning

 This research started as the conclusion work of my bachelor's degree in Information Systems at the University of Sao Paulo - USP.
-The reseach continued and led to the publication of a paper entitled "Genetic Algorithm Applied in UAV's Path Planning" published at the IEEE Congress on Evolutionary Computation (CEC).
-As an effort to make all the work reproducible, I took a course at the State University of Campinas (Unicamp) for my (current) Master's studies.
+The research continued and led to the publication of a paper entitled "Genetic Algorithm Applied in UAV's Path Planning" published at the IEEE Congress on Evolutionary Computation (CEC).
+As an effort to make all the work reproducible, I took a course at the State University of Campinas (Unicamp) for my (current) Master's studies and updated and enhanced this repository.

 ## ABSTRACT